 This kind of data distribution doesn’t just give your entire organization a dashboard view into the kinds of low-effort experiences that drive customer acquisition and customer retention, resulting in your customers’ loyalty.
 Tethr allows you to give every team in your organization access directly to the VoC to power your existing suite of Business Intelligence tools, so that no customer or voice is left behind.

-3. Zero in on what needs help and why to optimize your customer experience
+3. Zero in on what needs help and why to improve your customer experience

 While other voice of customer analytics tools can help scale your existing call analysis, Tethr dives deeper.
-The platform makes it incredibly easy to narrow in on what — and even who — needs support and why in your organization so you can optimize your customer journey.
+The platform makes it incredibly easy to narrow in on what — and even who — needs support and why in your organization so you can optimize your customer journey and work to improve the customer experience.
 Let’s talk more about the ‘what.’

 Tethr’s customer effort metrics, like ‘frustration,’ ‘confusion,’ ‘missed expectations,’ ‘repeat contacts,’ ‘channel switching,’ ‘chronic effort,’ to name a few, are reportable in Tethr and incredibly valuable.
 Still, you can refine them more deeply to understand why effort is driving them.